If you prefer a watching instead of reading, we have a video version here

-First, what is P-D balance and why it matters?
-To answer this question, let's first answer why do we want to tune our quad.
+First, what is P-D balance and why does it matter?
+To answer this question, let's first answer why we want to tune our quad.
 There are two main reasons

 We need a good P to D ratio to achieve good response from our quad -- in the beginning of our stick move, we mostly need P to kick the quad into the move, and don't need D, but at the end of our stick move, we need D to stop the quad from further movement to avoid overshoot.
 If P/D ratio is too high, the quad will move more than what we command it to do (overshoot), if P/D ratio is too low, the quad will be sluggish to do what we command it to do.